manbaritone/SynProtX/README.md

 - Flags `--no-feamol`, `--no-feagene`, `--no-feaprot` disable the molecule branch, gene expression branch, and protein expression branch, respectively, when propagate through the model.

 Note that there are more options to configure.
 Execute `python  synprotx/<model>.py -h` for more detailed description.

+## Results

+The performance evaluation per repeated fold can be looked up in the folder "results".
+This folder includes a comprehensive list of all results files obtained from the training process.
+The models in comparison are  `XGBoost`, `DeepDDS`, `DeepSyn`, `SynProtX` variations, and `AttenSyn`.
+The type of split includes `random`, cold-start for (leave-one-out) drugs, drug combinations, and cell lines, and ablation (gene and protein) on both classification and regression tasks.